scottharwell/cloud-ee/README.md

 3. Run `ansible-builder create --output-filename Dockerfile` to create the `context` directory.
 4. Run `gsed -i 's/FROM/FROM --platform=linux\/amd64/' context/Dockerfile` to ensure that the container will build properly.
 5. Run `cd context`.
-6. Run the following commands below to set your own container registry, version, and then build the container.
+6. Run the commands below to set your own container registry, version, and then build the container.

    ```bash
    export REGISTRY=quay.io/scottharwell